jiritobolka/gd-user-management/MANUAL.md

 See the example input below:

 user, pid, action, writer_id, role, sso_provider
 user@domain.com, x8rtiybsfuyxsrjqgw3quh4lrhco853a, DISABLE, writer_id, admin, sso-provider

 All you need to do is to map table in the input mapping and specify **writer_id** that will be handling the requests.
+You can extract writer ID from the URL of your specific GD Writer.

 See the example output below:

 user, job_id, status, action_done, timestamp
 user@domain.com, 154626486, success, ENABLE, 2015-11-11 15:14:45 UTC

 ### So how to start?